elmtree-askmo/cloudcannon-app/content/learn/psychology/discuss-the-global-burden-of-parasitic-diseases-and-the-regional-differences-in-their-prevalence.md

 url: /learn/psychology/questions/discuss-the-global-burden-of-parasitic-diseases-and-the-regional-differences-in-their-prevalence
 score: -1.0
 related_article1:
-    id: 165840
+    id: 165828
-    title: What are the clinical implications of identifying parasitic infections?
+    title: >-
+        What are the different types of parasites and how do they differ in their relationships with hosts?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-clinical-implications-of-identifying-parasitic-infections
+    url: /learn/psychology/questions/what-are-the-different-types-of-parasites-and-how-do-they-differ-in-their-relationships-with-hosts
 related_article2:
-    id: 165845
+    id: 165844
-    title: What modern technological advancements are being applied in parasitology research?
+    title: >-
+        How have historical research models using nematodes contributed to the field of parasitology?
     subject: Psychology
-    url: /learn/psychology/questions/what-modern-technological-advancements-are-being-applied-in-parasitology-research
+    url: /learn/psychology/questions/how-have-historical-research-models-using-nematodes-contributed-to-the-field-of-parasitology
 related_article3:
-    id: 165856
+    id: 165833
-    title: Explain the differences between sylvatic and urban cycles in zoonotic diseases.
+    title: >-
+        How do DNA and protein analysis contribute to the understanding of phylogenetics in parasitology?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-differences-between-sylvatic-and-urban-cycles-in-zoonotic-diseases
+    url: /learn/psychology/questions/how-do-dna-and-protein-analysis-contribute-to-the-understanding-of-phylogenetics-in-parasitology
 related_article4:
-    id: 165844
+    id: 165829
-    title: How have historical research models using nematodes contributed to the field of parasitology?
+    title: >-
+        Explain the concept of mutualism and provide an example of a mutualistic relationship in parasitology.
     subject: Psychology
-    url: /learn/psychology/questions/how-have-historical-research-models-using-nematodes-contributed-to-the-field-of-parasitology
+    url: /learn/psychology/questions/explain-the-concept-of-mutualism-and-provide-an-example-of-a-mutualistic-relationship-in-parasitology
 related_article5:
-    id: 165853
+    id: 165856
-    title: Describe the mechanisms of infection used by pathogens and the host defense mechanisms against them.
+    title: >-
+        Explain the differences between sylvatic and urban cycles in zoonotic diseases.
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-mechanisms-of-infection-used-by-pathogens-and-the-host-defense-mechanisms-against-them
+    url: /learn/psychology/questions/explain-the-differences-between-sylvatic-and-urban-cycles-in-zoonotic-diseases
 ---

 &nbsp;